 Ancient symbols appear to reference the sun and our solar system, native animals and hunters, a solstice-based calendar for planting, and conquistadors on horseback.

 Even though the distance from Sedona is only a matter of a few miles, it will take you at least 30 to 45 minutes to get to each site respectively.
 Once you arrive, a bit of non-strenuous walking and climbing is required to reach the structures and art.
-Unfortunately, they are not wheelchair accessible.
+Unfortunately, they are not wheelchair accessible, but worth visiting for the non-mobility impaired.

 Montezuma Castle National Monument in Camp Verde is a beautiful, five-story Sinagua cliff dwelling overlooking Beaver Creek in the Verde Valley.
 Perfectly sited in a natural opening with overhang, the structure was built of mortared masonry for a community of about 50 individuals.
 The impressive Visitor Center here includes displays depicting Sinagua and Valley history, and a gift shop.
 This is where you’ll learn that the name is a misnomer.
 Early settlers believed this an Aztec community.